urraka/texpack/README.md

 find . -name "*.png" | texpack -o out/atlas
 ```

+The packer won't create any directories, so make sure they already exist before running it if needed.

 **Building:**

-Adapt makefile as needed.
+Adapt makefile if needed.
 External dependencies are `libpng` and `zlib`.
 It also depends on `jsoncpp` and code from `RectangleBinPack` but that's embedded in the source.